Find Affordable College Courses

 While working on their Bachelor's Degree, nursing majors at Ole Miss accumulate an average of around $23,728 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $286.

-Out of the 8 schools in Mississippi that were part of this year’s ranking, University of Southern Mississippi landed the # 3 spot on the list.
-Southern Miss is a fairly large public school located in the small city of Hattiesburg.
+A rank of #3 on this year’s list means University of Southern Mississippi is a great place for nursing students working on their bachelor’s degree.
+Southern Miss is a large public school located in the small city of Hattiesburg.

 Women make up 79% of the nursing majors at the school.